kitematic/kitematic.github.io/app/docs/index.md

 ---

-### Download & Install Kite
+### Download & Install Kitematic

-Download the Kite Mac App and double-click to install it.
+Download the Kitematic Mac App and double-click to install it.

 ### Create Application

-After Kite is installed, you'll see the screen below.
+After Kitematic is installed, you'll see the screen below.
 Click on the **Create App** button to start creating an application.

 ![Empty Apps](/img/get-started/empty-apps.png)